zerotohero-dev/JFDI/README.md

 ## When You Don't Have Access to `jfdi` CLI

-Since those files are plain text files, you can use a text editor to modify them even if you don't have access to `jfdi` command line interface (for instance you can use an editor like [textastic](http://www.textasticapp.com/) to edit your goal list on your smart phone or tablet).
+Since those files are plain text files, you can use **any text editor**to modify them even if you don't have access to `jfdi` command line interface

+> Since **JFDI** data files are plain text files, they are universally portable.
+>
+> For instance you can use an editor like [textastic](http://www.textasticapp.com/)
+> to edit your goal list on your smart phone or tablet), and then when you are
+> back in front of your computer, you can use `jfdi` to modify
+> those files from where you left.

 **JFDI** gives you the liberty to modify your files however you like.